 H. Challenged Materials

 Although materials are carefully selected, there can arise differences of opinion regarding suitable materials.
-Patrons requesting that material be withdrawn from or restricted within the collection may complete a “Statement of Concern About Library Resources” form which is available in the library.
+Patrons within the service area requesting that material be withdrawn from or restricted within the collection may complete a “Statement of Concern About Library Resources” form which is available in the library.
 The inquiry will be placed on the agenda of the next regular meeting of the Reeseville Public Library Board of Trustees.
 The library board will make its written decision regarding the material based on the library’s philosophy and policies.

-Reeseville Public Library Board of Trustees on this _18th day of August_, 2020.
+Approved by the Reeseville Public Library Board of Trustees on this _19th day of April_, 2022.

 STATEMENT OF CONCERN ABOUT LIBRARY RESOURCES